wogong/recoll-webui/README.rst

   through the UI.
 - webui_nosettings (0) do not show settings options to users.
 - webui_defaultsort ("Relevancy") default sort field.
+- webui_synonyms ("") absolute path to a Recoll synonyms file.
+Note that the optional Recoll `idxsynonyms` value should be the same string if it is to be used.

 Running the indexer
 -------------------